MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-metrics-dimensions.md

 ### Active sessions

 This metric is a count of sessions that are currently in progress.
-A session is considered active if no agent has yet been assigned to it, it's awaiting agent acceptance, or agents are actively helping customers.
+The system considers a session active if no agent has yet been assigned to it, it's awaiting agent acceptance, or agents are actively helping customers.

 ### Closed sessions